ARIZONA, USA — Editor's note: The above has some turkey cooking tips.

-In just two days, your Thanksgiving turkey is going to be put to the test and judged by family and friends.
+Cooks' Thanksgiving turkeys will be put to the test and judged by family and friends.
 So for the person cooking the bird, it’s a lot of pressure.

 But the experts at the Butterball Turkey hotline are all ready to go and help those in turkey distress!

 The Thanksgiving turkey – oh the terror it creates when it comes to its taste AND the looming questions.
 Will it be juicy or dry?
-And will people want me cooking the bird next year?
+And will people want me to cook the bird next year?

 If you've never cooked a turkey, don't fret is the first piece of advice.

 "Don’t be intimidated by the size of the turkey," said Barbara Robinson, who's been dishing out advice on turkey dishes for 12 years now.

 Barbara said another major question people have is how to clean the turkey.

 She said don't use soap.
 It may seem funny, but she's actually had that question.